College of Wooster: Art Museum

-The College of Wooster Art Museum was established in the 1930s as a small gallery to facilitate the teaching of art and art research at the college.
+The College of Wooster Art Museum was established in the 1930s.
 The current museum was established at the Ebert Art Center in 1997.
 The museum houses two small galleries, the Charlene Derge Sussel Art Gallery and the Burton D. Morgan Gallery, as well as storage for the college's permanent art collection.
 The museum's encyclopedic collection spans from ancient to contemporary art.
-Permanent collections include the John Taylor Arms Print Collection - which represents works by Edward Hopper, Winslow Homer, Isabel Bishop, Martin Lewis, James Abbott McNeill Whistler, Albrecht Dürer, Käthe Kollwitz and Félix Bracquemond - the William C. Mithoefer Collection of African Art, Middle Eastern pottery and Chinese decorative art.
+Permanent collections include the John Taylor Arms Print Collection—which represents works by Edward Hopper, Winslow Homer, Isabel Bishop, Martin Lewis, James Abbott McNeill Whistler, Albrecht Dürer, Käthe Kollwitz and Félix Bracquemond—the William C. Mithoefer Collection of African Art, Middle Eastern pottery and Chinese decorative art.

 Student life

 Residential life

 The College of Wooster is a residential campus and has 16 residence halls, which house 16 to 270 students each, and 30 program houses.
-99% of the student body live in the residence halls on campus.
+97% of the student body live in the residence halls on campus.
 The residence halls include Andrews Hall, Armington Hall, Babcock Hall, Bissman Hall, Bornhuetter Hall, Brush Hall, Compton Hall, Douglass Hall, Gault Manor, Gault Schoolhouse, Holden Hall, Kenarden Lodge, Luce Hall, Stevenson Hall, and Wagner Hall.